juxor/afaq/markdown/biblio.md

 Elliot, Larry and Atkinson, Dan, **The Age of Insecurity**, Verso, London, 1998.

+**Fantasy Island: Waking Up to the Incredible Economic, Political and Social Illusions of the Blair Legacy**, Constable, London, 2007.

+**The Gods That Failed: Now the Financial Elite have Gambled Away our Futures**, Vintage Books, London, 2009.

 Engler, Allan, **Apostles of Greed: Capitalism and the myth of the individual in the market**, Pluto Press, London, 1995.